RobbyLA/uni_projects/recommender_system/README.md

 This is a recommender system made to predict a user's rating on a specified product.
+The task is to build a model using the training set and use it to predict the ratings in the test set.

 The data used in this task is taken from Amazon website and contains product metadata and review information about 219,859 different products.
 Due to the size of the data, please access it through this [link](https://drive.google.com/file/d/1M6FPJEE_d_azQuH4wkIzX3T--V_tVVb8/view?usp=sharing)